-There is no known cause for eczema, but many medical experts believe that a person is more likely to develop eczema if a family member has it, if they have allergies, if they have asthma, or if they have a problem with their immune system (the bodies’ defense against disease).
-If one or both of your parents have eczema, asthma, hay fever, or another allergic condition, you’re at risk for having symptoms, but your symptoms may be mild, moderate, or severe.
+There is no known cause for eczema, but many medical experts believe that a person is more likely to develop eczema if a family member has it, if they have allergies, if they have asthma, or if they have a problem with their immune system (the bodies’ natural defense against disease).
+If one or both of your parents have eczema, asthma, hay fever, or another allergic condition, you’re at risk for having symptoms too, but your symptoms may be mild, moderate, or severe.

 Who gets eczema?

 Eczema is a common skin condition that can affect anyone, at any age.
 It most often appears during the first 5 years of life, but it can also start during the teen years or even when you’re an adult.

 - Itchy skin – the itching can be mild to intense and is often worse at night